LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 complex code by zooming into details.
 SVG output can also easily link to both source code repositories and API documentation.
 This allows diagrams to be used for source code navigation.

+Diagrams can also be used to uncover code issues.
+For example, comparing loading diagrams with dependency diagrams can reveal implicit dependencies.
+Loading diagrams can reveal circular dependencies that may warrant code refactoring.
+Entity diagrams can provide a good overview of code coupling.
+Predicate cross-referencing diagrams can be used to access entity code complexity.

 All diagrams support a comprehensive set of options, discussed below, to customize the final contents and appearance.